Which Nims Component Includes The Incident Command System Ics

 Q: Is ICS mandatory for all incidents?

 A: While not legally mandated for every single incident, ICS principles and structures are strongly recommended and often required for incidents exceeding a certain size or complexity, especially those involving multiple agencies or jurisdictions.
-Best practices strongly encourage its application even for smaller events to foster consistency and efficiency.
+Best practices strongly encourage its application even for smaller events to develop consistency and efficiency.

 Q: Can ICS be used by private sector organizations?